-Standard Trailer.
 The GTS 187 comes with a custom factory-matched trailer.
 Her storage length on the trailer is 20’9” (9.33 m).
 With a published dry weight of approximately 2,300 lbs.
-(1,040 kgs.) and reported trailer weight of 861 lbs.
-(390 kgs.), the GTS 187 falls well within the towing range of many mid-size trucks and SUVs, making her economical to pull and petite in terms of required storage space.
+(1,040 kgs.) and reported trailer weight of 731 lbs.
+(323 kgs.), the GTS 187 falls well within the towing range of many mid-size trucks and SUVs, making her economical to pull and petite in terms of required storage space.
 The standard single-axle trailer has disc brakes and a swing-away tongue.
 An optional galvanized trailer with GatorHyde is $853 extra.
 A spare tire/wheel is $267.

 Options to Consider

-Options for the GTS 187 include variations on the tow sports package, and it is called the XL Package and it starts at $1,300.
-It includes the bolsters for the bucket seats, snap-in carpet, tilt steering, and stainless steel grab handles among a number of other things.
+Options for the GTS 187 include variations on the tow sports package.
+The XL Package and it starts at $1,233.
+It includes the bolsters for the bucket seats, snap-in carpet, and stainless steel grab handles among a number of other things.
+We recommend these options --

 Observations on the Glastron GTS 187